CharlieDoll/Challenge17/Develop/gist-template.md

 In the code snippet above the quantifier used is ? and implies 'optional', so it states that a character may or may not appear.

 The code above also has a {N} quantifier, which is what is known as an interval quantifier.
-When appended after to a character or character class it specifies how many characters we want.
+When appended after a character or character class it specifies how many characters are required.

 ### Grouping Constructs

+It was previously mentioned how parentheses can be used to limit alternation, but if you also want to use a quantifier such as + or \* on more than one character at a time, then they can be grouped together using parentheses before appending a quantifier.

+In the code above this grouping construct has not been used.

 ### Bracket Expressions

+Curly brackets/ braces {} in RegEx are a quantifier that specifies the number of times a character preceding it can appear in the text or string.
+They can also specify a range, such as the number of times a character can appear.

+Square brackets (bracket expression) is a RegEx that matches a specific set of characters and can match a set of of multi character collating elements, which are based on a set of listed expressions within the square brackets.

+Parentheses () allow the user to read which characters were matched and is also useful for 'OR |" expressions.

+All 3 types of brackets have been used in the credit card code mentioned above.
+The culry brackets have been used to determine how many times a number can appear in the text or string and the range.
+The square brackets show the possible match options for the numbers, alongside the range.
+The parentheses show which characters were matched.

 ### Character Classes